Wrangle data, including FOIAing for it, scraping it, cleaning it, analyzing it and preparing it for publication.

 Special expertise in one aspect of interactive journalism, such as cartography, quantitative methods, user testing, public records, subject matter expertise, etc.

 Experience with data, whether it’s collecting hard-to-get data off the internet or cleaning and analyzing data in your tool of choice, such as Python, SQL or R.

-Ability to spin plates.
-You may be working on several projects at once.
+Ability to work on several projects at once.
 You’ll need to stay organized and focused.

 The self-discipline to work independently, as well as an eagerness to work with teammates on collaborative projects.

 Getting the Job We cannot emphasize this enough: Great projects are the most important part of the application.

 The application form will allow you to send us three projects from your portfolio, as well as give you the space to walk us through your contributions to those projects.
 Take advantage of this to tell us everything you did, from behind-the-scenes wins you’re proud of to how you helped your colleagues.
 If all of this sounds exciting to you, you can apply using this form.